audrius145/Plant_a_Seed/README.md

 6. As a user I should be able to receive notifications whenever my plant needs to be watered again.
 7. As a user I should be able to group my plants by rooms

-Could have :
+Could have:
-8. As a user I should be able to access information about different plant species // (from API possibly)
+8. As a user I should be able to access information about different plant species (from API possibly)
 9. As a user I should be able to document plant species
 10. As a user I should be able to share my plants progress in other medias.